madgik/exareme2/documentation/algorithms-user-guide.md

 details see
 [Wikipedia](https://en.wikipedia.org/wiki/Secure_multi-party_computation).
 In
 Exareme, SMPC is used to compute global aggregates.
-When a global aggregate must be computed, all participating local nodes first compute the local aggregates.
+When a global aggregate must be computed, all participating local workers first compute the local aggregates.
 These are then fed to the SMPC cluster in an encrypted form.
 The SMPC cluster performs the global aggregation and sends the result back to Exareme, where it is passed as an input to the global UDF.